Gagan Malik: Personal life

 Gagan Malik married his high-school sweetheart, when he was 22.
 His wife's name is Pooja and they live in Mumbai.
 Malik said, "I am married and have my Sita with me who is very supportive.
-Otherwise, I am all sorted and therefore don’t have to worry about any kind of controversies.".
-Gagan Malik embraced Buddhism in 2014 on Poson Poya day in 2014 in Mihintale, Sri Lanka.
+Otherwise, I am all sorted and therefore don’t have to worry about any kind of controversies."

+In 2014, Gagan Malik renounced Hinduism and embraced Buddhism on Poson Poya day in Mihintale, Sri Lanka.
 On 10 February 2022, Malik ordained at Wat That Thong Temple in Bangkok, Thailand.
 His short-termed monkhood will last for 15 days which he would take the opportunity to further study the teachings of Buddhism in Thailand.
-But he remained a Buddhist monk for 4 months (until June 2022), during which time he visited major Buddhist sites related to the life of the Buddha and the bodhisattva Ambedkar.
+But he remained a Buddhist monk for 4 months (until June 2022), during which time he visited major Buddhist sites related to the life of the Buddha and Ambedkar.

+On July 5, 2025, actor Gagan Malik had a meeting with a Vietnamese monk who practices the 13 austere ascetic practices at Bodh Gaya.
+That Vietnamese monk was Venerable Thich Minh Tue.
+It was a meeting between the man who portrayed the Buddha in a film and the one who truly follows the Buddha's teachings nearly 2,600 years later.